Hydramus/vagrant-ubuntu-intune-test/README.md

 # Ubuntu Test Device for Microsoft Intune Enrollment

-## Using Vagrant to spin up new ubuntu 22 LTS with a GUI for you to test with.
-Creating a test device to test enrollment for ubuntu into the new intune set up (https://learn.microsoft.com/en-us/mem/intune/user-help/enroll-device-linux)

 This project sets up a virtual Ubuntu desktop environment using Vagrant, provisioned with necessary tools and applications for testing the enrollment into Microsoft Intune.
 The virtual machine is configured to use VirtualBox as a provider.

 The provisioning script installs Ubuntu desktop, VirtualBox guest utilities, Google Chrome, Microsoft Edge, Visual Studio Code, Microsoft Intune App, Microsoft Defender Endpoint, and Node.js.
 The script also configures the timezone and adds the default vagrant user to the admin group.

-The project is intended to work on Windows, macOS, and Linux (and WSL).
+The project is intended to work on Windows, macOS, Linux, and within Windows Subsystem for Linux (WSL).

 ## Prerequisites